-Preference Description On drag and drop of files By default, files will be copied when dragged and dropped.
+Preference Description On click active Thought By default, the Thought's properties will display when the active Thought is clicked.
+The other option is to do nothing.
+Custom Thought Context Menu Click on Toggle Commands and uncheck options that you would like to have hidden.
+Automatically capitalize Thoughts on creation The first letter of the name of the Thought will be automatically capitalized.
+This preference is on by default.
+Activate last created Thought A Thought will become the active Thought as soon as it's created.
+This preference is off by default.
+Download Icons for Attached Email Addresses from Gravatar This preference is on by default.
+Content Preference Description On drag and drop of files By default, files will be copied when dragged and dropped.
 The other options are that they will be either moved or linked.
 Content tab location The Content tab location is automatic by default.
 The other options are to the left and at the top.
 This applies to the tabs in the Content Area, not the Content Area itself.
 Update displayed content on hover This preference is off by default.
-Automatically start playback of media attachments When checked, attached video or sound files will automatically start playing when there associated thought is activated.
 Show details when selecting attachment to open This preference is off by default.
 Embedded browser for web links Web content will appear in TheBrain's built-in browser.
 This preference is on by default.
 Show attachments as a list Attachments will show in the same area instead of on separate tabs within the Content Area.
 This preference is off by default.